-^{} Rolf Gerritsen resigned from the Board post year end on 1 May 2020.
+^{} Daniel Maling and David Clarke were appointed to the Board on 1 May 2020.

-All Directors attended 100% of Board meetings they were entitled to attend during the year.
+Directors attended an extremely high number of Board meetings they were entitled to attend during the year.
 The Board is pleased with the high level of attendance and participation of Directors at Board and committee meetings.